-In an exclusive interview with Anadolu Agency ahead of his visit to Turkey on Thursday, the minister asserted that Turkey could not be excluded in the disputed region nor could anyone say anything to this effect.
+In an exclusive interview with Anadolu Agency ahead of the foreign minister's visit to Turkey on Thursday, March 21, he asserted that Turkey could not be excluded in the disputed region nor could anyone say anything to this effect.

 "How can one exclude Turkey from an area in which it has a coastal line of many kilometers?"
 Katrougalos said.

 The Greek minister said his country supports the rights of the Greek Cypriots in its own Exclusive Economic Zone, an area in which Turkey has consistently contested the unilateral drilling conducted by the Greek Cyprus side, and vehemently declared the rights of the Turkish Cypriots to the resources in the area.

 However, while defending the Greek Cypriots rights, he added that "of course that doesn’t signify a monopoly over the whole Eastern Mediterranean area."

 Mentioning Greece’s and Greek Cypriots cooperation with third parties in the area, Katrougalos said they would want Turkey to be involved in such discussions, “which takes into account international law” regarding the disputes between the two sides.

 Katrougalos also explained they are testing the waters to see if it is possible to resume the failed negotiations between all parties to Cyprus, which dated back from 2017, with the aim of reuniting the divided island.

 "We want the negotiations to begin.
 But they should be negotiations that have a chance of reaching an agreement, and not just for the sake of negotiating.
 We are committed to this because we want a solution for the Cyprus issue," he stressed.